If your child doesn’t qualify for early intervention services, it’s not the end of the road. Learn steps you can take to advocate for your child.

 5. Even if you agree with the results you might still need help.

 You can ask your service coordinator to assist you.
-She can connect you with supports and services in your own community.
+The coordinator can connect you with supports and services in your own community.
 Ask about parent support and advocacy groups in your neighborhood.
-You can also connect with parents like you in our online community.

 6. Help at home.

-There are things you can do at home to help promote your child’s development and get him ready for school.
-Here’s one example for a child whose language skills are delayed: When you take your child to the park, encourage him to touch and feel the plants or trees.
-Describe what he’s seeing or doing, even if he doesn’t respond.
+There are things you can do at home to help promote your child’s development and get your child ready for school.
+Here’s one example for a child whose language skills are delayed: When you take your child to the park, encourage your child to touch and feel the plants or trees.
+Describe what they’re seeing or doing, even if they don’t respond.
 This can help promote curiosity, as well as social skills and pre-reading.

 About the author